-1) Blue Sky Research Grants – well-developed, collaborative projects, ready to generate data/outcomes needed to secure federal funding or pursue commercialization.
-Total budget of up to $125,000 for one year, with the possibility of a second year of funding through a competitive renewal process.
-We anticipate funding 3-4 projects.
+1) Blue Sky Research Grants are designed for well-developed, collaborative projects that are ready to generate data/outcomes needed to secure federal funding or pursue commercialization.
+The total budget for each grant is up to $125,000 for one year, with the possibility of a second year of funding through a competitive renewal process.
+We anticipate funding 3–4 projects.
 We welcome applications from teams previously supported by the Emory Udall Center of Excellence in Parkinson’s Disease Research and the APDA Center for Advanced Research.
-Success with this mechanism will be the formation of new multi-disciplinary, collaborative teams, publication of the work, acquisition of new federal/private funding, and/or moving toward translation/commercialization.
+Success via this mechanism will entail the formation of new multi-disciplinary, collaborative teams; publication of data acquired using these funds; acquisition of new federal/private funding; and/or moving toward translation/commercialization.

-2) Blue Sky Seed Grants – new ideas that need time for development, with goal to prepare applications for Blue Sky Research Project, total budget up to $40,000 for one year, no renewal.
-We anticipate funding 2-4 projects.
-Success with this mechanism will be the formation of new multi-disciplinary, collaborative teams and the generation of competitive applications for Blue Sky Research Grants and/or federal/private funding.
+2) Blue Sky Seed Grants are designed for new ideas that need time for development, with the goal to prepare applications for Blue Sky Research Project.
+We anticipate funding 2–4 projects, with each award up to $40,000 for one year (no renewal).
+Success via this mechanism will entail the formation of new multi-disciplinary, collaborative teams and the generation of competitive applications for Blue Sky Research Grants and/or federal/private funding.

 McCamish Blue Sky Research Program Areas of Focus

-The McCamish program will support high-risk, blue sky research that has long-term potential to impact the understanding, diagnosis, and treatment of Parkinson’s disease.
+The McCamish program will support high-risk, blue-sky research that has long-term potential to impact the understanding, diagnosis, and treatment of PD.
 Applications should address one or more of the following research areas:

 - Integrated research in human and animal studies to uncover connections between different scales of investigation and leverage relative strengths of approaches

 - Use of advanced data science methodologies in PD related research